November 2022 – Version 2

-1.1 This policy sets out the service provided in relation to stray dogs and the general principles that Thanet District Council (“the council”) follows in relation to the enforcement of stray dog legislation and the discretionary functions it undertakes.
+1.1 This code sets out the service provided in relation to stray dogs and the general principles that Thanet District Council (“the council”) follows in relation to the enforcement of stray dog legislation and the discretionary functions it undertakes.

 1.3 We will undertake any enforcement action as necessary, in a reasonable, equitable and proportionate manner.

 1.4 The council’s approach will be incremental between education, assistance and enforcement.

 1.5 This code will make a positive contribution towards the Council Corporate Priorities and Values.